Quickstart

 return f'Hello {name}'

-Converters can be used with UDFs, too.
+Converters can be used with UDFs by using type hints.
 Again a Pandas DataFrame example:

 import xlwings as xw